30 July Friday 3pm – 7pm [Updates : Steve Beresford will now be performing at 6 and 6:45pm)

 This is the first event under the Sound Meta series of Project DivFuse.
 Sound Meta is a body of events that features mini concerts, workshops and activities involving sound making.

-In this mini concert, Douglas Benford, a composer and sound artist, will be improvising with an array of objects.
-He will be joined in by Sylvia Hallett, a multi-instrumentalist and composer, with a bowed bicycle wheel.
+In this mini concert, Douglas Benford will be improvising with an array of objects.
+He will be joined in by Sylvia Hallett playing a bowed bicycle wheel.
 This concert will be recorded to form an archive for the art pod.

 8 October Friday 7-8pm.
-Admission : £3.
-Please email email@example.com for bank transfer details.
+RSVP by emailing firstname.lastname@example.org.
 10 seats only.
+[Cancelled.
+Updated 7 October]

 7-8 October Thursday & Friday 3-7pm